Multiresonator quantum memory with atomic ensembles: Physical model and basic equations

-This performed analysis completes the main analytical study of the storing a signal light pulse into atomic ensembles.
+The analysis performed completes the main analytical study of the storage of a signal light pulse into atomic ensembles.
 For long-term storage of recorded information, two laser $\pi$ pulses can be applied to atomic ensembles at an adjacent transition $\ket{2}\leftrightarrow\ket{3}$ to transfer the excited optical coherence of atoms to long-lived spin sublevels $\ket{1}\leftrightarrow\ket{2}$ (see Fig.\ref{Long-lived_storage}).
-The subsequent retrieval of the stored signal is realized by rephasing the excite optical atomic coherence.
-For example, it can realized by applying two $\pi$ pulses to each atomic ensemble following the procedures \cite{Damon_2011, 2021-PRB-Minnegaliev}.
-However, here it is also necessary to suppress the photon echo emission after the first $\pi$ pulse acting at the transition $\ket{1}\leftrightarrow\ket{3}$.
-This can be realized by applying additional controlled dephasing of atoms, for example, using an electric or magnetic field gradients (see, for example, \cite{Moiseev_fp2025}).
+The subsequent retrieval of the stored signal is realized by rephasing the excited optical atomic coherence.
+The recovering (phasing) of optical atomic coherence will start the coherent interaction of atoms with the field mode in each miniresonator.
+The radiation appearing in the miniresonators will be transmitted to the common resonator, and from it the radiation will exit into the waveguide in the form of a photon echo signal.
+The descriptions of these processes were carried out numerically in works \cite{perminov2018superefficient,Haechan_APL2025} and showed the possibility of an efficient reconstruction of the light signal pulse.
+However, many physical properties of the conditions for the effective implementation of this scheme remain unstudied.
+Below, we briefly analyze the main properties of this process (analytical calculations are in many ways similar to those given above and are therefore given in the Appendix).